millar/provstore-api/README.md

 *Note: credentials can also be set via the `PROVSTORE_USERNAME` and `PROVSTORE_API_KEY` environment variables and ommited from the initialization.*

-For demonstrations purposes we will use the ProvDocuments given in the examples module like so
+For demonstrations purposes we will use the ProvDocuments given in the examples module, but you would use your documents instead.
 ```python
 import provstore.tests.examples as examples
 ```

-but you would use your documents instead

 #### Storing documents